karanam61/Static-Document-Analysis-/Static Document Analysis Challenge.md

-## 📂 Digital Forensics – Static Document Analysis Challenge

-### 🎯 Purpose of This Analysis
+🎯 Purpose of This Analysis

-The goal of this challenge was to statically analyze suspicious Microsoft Office documents without executing them, in order to:
+The aim of this challenge was to statically analyze suspicious Microsoft Office docs without actually running them.
+The focus here was to:

-- Detect the presence of VBA macros that could execute malicious code.
+Spot any embedded VBA macros that could execute malicious code.

-- Identify auto-execution triggers (e.g., Document_Open) used to launch attacks.
+Look for auto-execution triggers like Document_Open that attackers rely on to launch payloads.

-- Extract and review metadata (author, timestamps) that could assist in attribution or timeline building.
+Pull out and review metadata (author names, timestamps) that could help in attribution or timeline building.

-- Find Indicators of Compromise (IOCs) such as URLs, domains, and file hashes.
+Extract IOCs like URLs, domains, and hashes that tie back to the malicious activity.

-- Practice using forensic tools (exiftool, olevba, oleid, olemeta) commonly applied in malware triage and incident response.
+Practice with forensic tools like exiftool, olevba, oleid, and olemeta that are used regularly in malware triage and IR.

-This process simulates real-world document malware investigations, where opening a malicious file in a live environment could infect the system.
-By using static analysis tools, we can safely gather evidence without executing any harmful code.
+This whole process simulates how you’d handle document malware in a real investigation.
+Instead of opening the file and risking an infection, static tools give you a safe way to pull evidence and get the bigger picture without executing anything harmful.

 ---